lloydtwum/simple_shell/README.md

-# simple_shell
-This is a group project done by (Sarpong Twum Barimah &amp; Francesca Asiedu  Asare)
+A new group project about a simple_shell